BarnesFoundation/barnes-tms-extract/README.md

 You may see errors while running, but thats okay, as long as there are around 2200 hits in the index

+**02.5_PLEASEMAKEME**

+- upload original images to s3 bucket (src/image-processing/src/script/imageUploader.js)
+- create tiles from images in bucket
+- upload tiles to s3 bucket (src/image-processing/src/script/tileUploader.js)

-**03_addImageSecretsToES.js** add image secrets so we can access the files on s3
+**03_addImageSecretsToES.js** add image secrets from s3 images bucket

-About 1873 objects should have `imageSecret` and `imageOriginalSecret`
+About 1873 objects should have `imageSecret` and `imageOriginalSecret`, grabbed from s3

-// _NOTE_: this needs to be fixed from

 **04_addColorDataToES.js** grab color data